koshish/RCIP/Whitepaper.md

 Reward for RECAP Protocol Developers = 2,000 RECAP per Epoch

 <i><b>RECAP Treasury</i></b><br>
-Certain amount of RECAP in each epoch goes to treasury, which can be used for the growth of the community and to cover expenses such as grants,operating cost, marketing, development, etc.
+Certain amount of RECAP in each Epoch goes to treasury, which can be used for the growth of the community and to cover expenses such as grants, operating cost, marketing, development, etc.

 Treasury = 2000 RECAP each epoch<br>